Late life-applicable enhancement of longevity and fitness.

 This will be followed by an attempted replication of uncovered differences in shorter-lived species (nematodes and fish) through drugs and gene changes, with an outlook of triggering superior stress resilience and metabolic plasticity in late life.

-Expertise and Innovative Program
+Expertise and Interventions

 Our expertise will allow testing late-life responses to diverse adaptive interventions, from moderate genotoxic stress to DR mimetics and microbiome manipulation.
-This innovative program will illuminate novel treatments for healthy longevity that are not limited by aging.

 Financiële details & Tijdlijn